pastorel/starting-this/README.md

 He claims to rank 15th around here, right after someone named Linus, which is 1st, but maybe is me, total noob, not hearing right ¯\_(ツ)_/¯ ?

 I've seen images introduced here, I do not now how to do this on my own, I guess I really need help.
+Looks like this a PC feature only, as I don't have drag and drop on mobile, and uploading file just inserts a long text link and no thumbnail or embedded media...
 Like in 🆘 ?

 Not like in sauce, but close